Javascript is not enabled.

 Tax-deductible medical expense.
 If you don’t use tax-free money from an HSA, weight loss medication prescribed for a medical condition, such as diabetes or obesity, can be a tax-deductible medical expense, says Barbara Weltman, author of J.K.
 Lasser’s 1001 Deductions & Tax Breaks 2024.
 You must itemize your deductions, and qualified medical expenses are deductible only if they’re more than 7.5 percent of your adjusted gross income.

 This story, originally published Sept.
-13, 2023, was updated to reflect new FDA approvals and additional information about Medicare coverage.
+13, 2023, was updated to reflect the recently announced Medicare coverage of weight loss drugs for obesity and lower copays.

 Unlock Access to AARP Members Edition